ShadiShadab/ELO2-SatNOGs-repo-main/6_final_presentation/README.md

 ## 📬 Notes for Reviewers

-This folder is **read-only** from a project lifecycle perspective.
-All experiments, models, and dashboards are finalized prior to this stage.
+All experiments, models, and dashboards are finalized before this stage.

 For implementation or extension, refer to:
 - `4_data_analysis/`